-A bookkeeping journal is a book of prime entry sometimes referred to as a book of original entry or day-book, and is used to record transactions in chronological (date) order from original accounting source documents.
+A bookkeeping journal is a book of prime entry sometimes referred to as a book of original entry or day-book.
+The journals record transactions in chronological (date) order from original accounting source documents.

 Sub-Divisions of the Journal